susisu/eslint-plugin-safe-typescript/src/rules/no-unsafe-object-property-overwrite/README.md

 Disallow possibly unsafe overwrites of object properties.

-[The object spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) and [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) enumerates and copies an object's own properties, but it may contain properties that do not appear in the object's type.
+[The object spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) enumerates and copies an object's own properties, but it may contain properties that do not appear in the object's type.

 For example, suppose we have a type `Data`, and `DataWithMetadata` that extends `Data`.